elebumm/AlotRedditApi/README.md

 2. Insert Username and Password in the appropriate spots
 3. `python main.py`
 4. Laugh at all the people who forget (or don't know) about the space between 'a' and 'lot'

+### Feel free to contribute to help let the world know that it is spelt: 'a lot'.
+Not 'alot'.